Program Mission

 Our intake process begins with a diagnostic assessment where we determine which services are most appropriate for the client.
 In some cases, it may be decided during the assessment process that a referral to another agency is most appropriate.
 An appointment for a diagnostic assessment does not mean treatment admission is guaranteed, the assessment is used to determine appropriateness for treatment at AEBH.

-Scheduling intake is done by calling our main number is 763-333-8001 or emailing info@alphaemergence.org.
+Making a referral and scheduling an intake appointment can be done by calling our main number is 763-333-8001 or emailing info@alphaemergence.org.
 In some cases, referral sources may wish to fax a referral or collateral documentation, our fax number is 651-925-0267.

 Additional Information on Programming